Last Update: 6 May 2020

 **For in-depth tutorial, check out our tutorial posts

 You can get purchase ready made Seiko mods from reputable businesses like ours, or even better, if you have an idea for a mod, you can contact us and we will get back to you with a response.
-Alternatively, you may also reach out to experienced modders that allows you to leverage over decades of combined experience in watchmaking business rather than trying (and potentially messing up) your customisation attempt.
+Alternatively, you may also reach out to experienced mod specialists that allows you to leverage over years of combined experience in watch modifications rather than trying (and potentially messing up) your customisation attempt.

 Watch modding is a fun, exciting experience, and with the Seiko brand, you have the leeway and freedom needed to express yourself through your timepiece.
 Explore the beautiful, fully customisable world of Seiko modding today, and you will be glad you did.